openresty/lua-nginx-module/README.markdown

     ngx.location.capture('/foo?a=1&b=3&c=%3a')

-that is, this method will autmotically escape argument keys and values according to URI rules and concatenating them together into a complete query string.
+that is, this method will automatically escape argument keys and values according to URI rules and concatenating them together into a complete query string.
 Because it's all done in hand-written C, it should be faster than your own Lua code.